-General Education Elective: Any course in the disciplines of humanities, mathematics, science or social science.
+General Education Elective: Any course in the disciplines of humanities, mathematics, science or social science not required by the student's major.
 Students must meet all prerequisites.

-Technical Elective: Any course in which a body of knowledge or technique is specifically applied to a discipline or profession and for which the student meets all prerequisites.
+Technical Elective: Any course, not required by the student's major, in which a body of knowledge or technique is specifically applied to a discipline or profession and for which the student meets all prerequisites.